alantgeo/vicmap2osm/README.md

 Another solution is use a new tag like `addr:unit:prefix=Unit`, although there is no existing usage of this tagging scheme ([taginfo](https://taginfo.openstreetmap.org/search?q=addr%3Aunit#keys)).

-Alternativly this information could be omitted.
+In the current codebase this information is omitted.